2Fac3R/python-algorithms/README.md

 ## Content Overview

-The training plan is divided into three main sections:
+The training plan is divided into four main sections:

 ### I. Fundamentals
 This section covers the essential prerequisite knowledge for the entire course, including: